juju/docs/src/en/reference-environment-variables.md

 # Environment Variables

-## Juju API Server
+## Juju Client

-These variables are available on the Juju API server in order to change its default behavior.
+These variables are available on the juju client in order to change its default behavior.

 - JUJU_ENV